Trading card: Tennis

 From the early 1900s through to the 1980s several companies produced tennis trading cards as part of general sports card promotional release or exclusive tennis card release.
 One of these being W.A. & A.C.
 Churchman tobacco company Men of the Moment in sport release of 1936.
 They also produced an exclusive lawn tennis release in 1928.

-In 1983 Robinson's Barley Water produced a Sporting Records series which featured many tennis superstars of the era like Billie Jean King.
+In 1983, Robinson's Barley Water produced a Sporting Records series.
+These cards featured many tennis superstars of the era, like Billie Jean King.

-In 1986 Panini trading cards produced a Supersport series featuring Tennis trading cards.
+In 1986 Panini trading cards produced a Supersport series featuring tennis trading cards.

-In 1996 the Intrepid trading card company produced the only Australian market tennis trading card release " Blitz ".
+In 1996, the Intrepid trading card company produced the only Australian market tennis trading card release, "Blitz".

-During the 1990s and early 2000s the major players in the international tennis trading card market have been NetPro, Leaf and Ace Authentic.
+During the 1990s and early 2000s, the major players in the international tennis trading card market have been NetPro, Leaf and Ace Authentic.
 Upper Deck has also produced tennis trading cards as part of its Goodwin's Champions annual series.

 Wrestling

-Wrestling and pro wrestling cards will usually feature one or more wrestlers or another Wrestling-related theme.
+Wrestling and pro wrestling cards will usually feature one or more wrestlers or another wrestling-related theme.